Pixyz: a Python library for developing deep generative models: Introduction

 \section{Introduction}

 Artificial intelligence has made great progress in recent years through deep learning~\cite{lecun2015deep}.
-Among the various trends in deep learning, deep generative models (DGMs), i.e., generative models based on deep neural networks (DNNs), have been the focus of significant attention~\cite{kingma2013auto, rezende2014stochastic, goodfellow2014generative, dinh2016density, kingma2018glow, du2019implicit, van2016pixel, song2019generative, ho2020denoising}.
+Among the various trends in deep learning, deep generative models (DGMs) (i.e., generative models based on deep neural networks (DNNs)) have been the focus of significant attention~\cite{kingma2013auto, rezende2014stochastic, goodfellow2014generative, dinh2016density, kingma2018glow, du2019implicit, van2016pixel, song2019generative, ho2020denoising}.
 Generative models represent the process of generating data, whereas DGMs can also handle high-dimensional data with more complex dependencies that cannot be handled by conventional probabilistic models.
 Therefore, they can be used to learn generative models of images~\cite{radford2015unsupervised} and text~\cite{bowman2015generating}, generate them, and infer from them to obtain good representations.
-In addition, it can be used for anomaly detection~\cite{schlegl2017unsupervised}, out-of-distribution detection~\cite{liu2020energy}, transformation between modalities~\cite{suzuki2016joint}, and learning larger datasets from the environment to acquire models of the environment for reinforcement learning~\cite{hafner2019learning, hafner2019dream}.
+In addition, they can be used for anomaly detection~\cite{schlegl2017unsupervised}, out-of-distribution detection~\cite{liu2020energy}, transformation between modalities~\cite{suzuki2016joint}, and learning larger datasets from the environment to acquire models of the environment for reinforcement learning~\cite{hafner2019learning, hafner2019dream}.

-There are various types of DGMs, such as variational autoencoders (VAEs)~\cite{kingma2013auto, rezende2014stochastic}, generative adversarial networks (GANs)~\cite{goodfellow2014generative}, and flow-based models~\cite{dinh2016density, kingma2018glow}, and many models based on each have been proposed so far.
-Although the implementations of these studies often use deep learning libraries such as PyTorch~\cite{paszke2017automatic} or Tensorflow~\cite{dillon2017tensorflow}, they are implemented in their own unique ways.
-Therefore, even if we want to use their code, it is often difficult to understand it due to their unique designs.
+There are various types of DGMs, such as variational autoencoders (VAEs)~\cite{kingma2013auto, rezende2014stochastic}, generative adversarial networks (GANs)~\cite{goodfellow2014generative}, and flow-based models~\cite{dinh2016density, kingma2018glow}, and many models based on them have been proposed so far.
+Although the implementations of these studies often use deep learning libraries in the Python language, such as PyTorch~\cite{paszke2017automatic} or Tensorflow~\cite{dillon2017tensorflow}, they are implemented in their own unique ways.
+As a result, their code is often difficult to understand due to their unique designs.
 The lack of a unified implementation format is also a problem in terms of maintenance.